Understand your company's position and learn more about the options available

 Tax on an Overdrawn Director’s Loan Account

-Directors cannot take money from a company and not either repay it in full or pay tax on the amount taken.
+When directors take money from a company they must either repay it in full or pay tax on the amount.
 HMRC won’t necessarily view your director’s loan as personal income; instead they have a specific set of rules that apply to individuals in these circumstances.

-If your overdrawn director’s loan account remains overdrawn nine months after the end of your company’s accounting period (year-end), the company will be subject to a rate of tax known as Section 455, or S455.
-This tax is charged to the company at a rate of 33.75% for loans made on or after 6 April 2022, 32.5% for loans prior to this and 25% for loans before 6 April 2016.
+If your overdrawn director’s loan account remains overdrawn nine months after the end of your company’s accounting period (year-end), tax is charged to the company at a rate of 33.75% for loans made on or after 6 April 2022, 32.5% for loans prior to this and 25% for loans before 6 April 2016.

-This is wholly irrespective of corporation tax; it makes absolutely no difference whether your business has made profits or losses or whether it has paid its tax or no tax – this S455 tax charge on the overdrawn DLA is still payable.
+This is wholly irrespective of corporation tax; it makes absolutely no difference whether your business has made profits or losses or whether it has paid its tax or no tax – this tax charge on the overdrawn directors loan account is still payable.
 It needs to be paid, as with standard corporation tax, nine months after the end of your company’s accounting period.

 Problems with an Overdrawn Director's Loan Account in Insolvency